bgnicoll/hm-reservations/README.md

 If a provider submits availability that does not start cleanly on a segmented time slot, the first appointment is created by rounding up to the nearest segment start after (so they don't start early than they submitted time for).

-Likewise, if a provider submits availability that does not end cleanly on a segment, the last appointment will begin end up to the nearest segment before (so they are not booked later than they submitted availability for).
+Likewise, if a provider submits availability that does not end cleanly on a segment, the last appointment will begin by rounding down to the nearest segment before (so they are not booked later than they submitted availability for).

 3. HTTP POST `/api/appointment/reserve/{appointmentId}`: This endpoint allows clients to reserve an appointment slot.
 The reservation must be confirmed within 30 minutes or else it will become available for another client.
 Clients cannot book two appointments at the same time slot.